OwenGraham/MyWeb/README.md

 ![Screenshot of homepage](readme-assets/home-page-screenshot.png)

-The home page of the website includes a parallax background.
-The background is a black and white image that remains static relative to the viewport when the user scrolls down the page, until they scroll past a horizontal bar after which the image is revealed in colour.
+The home page includes a parallax background effect, where the static image is revealed in color as the user scrolls down.

 ![Gif of parallax on home page](readme-assets/home-page-gif.gif)